OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/REST_API.md

 which are all described in the openapi.json ( `/org/Olat/restapi/openapi.json`)

-The OpenAPI allows to choose a custom server prefix in and it is possible to execute the listed requests by pressing the „try it out“ button.
+The OpenAPI allows to choose a custom server prefix in and it is possible to execute the listed requests by pressing the "try it out" button.
 Be aware that these requests are binding and directly interacting with the addressed system.